 imagination."

-twisted tales shares his creative vision in a surprisingly gentle
+shares his creative vision in a surprisingly gentle tome informed

-tome informed by the underlying teachings of Transcendental
+by the underlying teachings of Transcendental Meditation.
+But don’t

-minimum.
-He addresses topics ranging from working with wood (for
+topics ranging from working with wood (for it) to director’s

-ultimately affirming, chapters.
-There's much for fans and aspiring
+affirming, chapters.
+There’s much for fans and aspiring filmmakers

---Variety "Ideas are like fish.
-If you want to catch little fish,
+“Ideas are like fish.
+If you want to catch little fish, you can

-you can stay in the shallow water.
-But if you want to catch the big
+stay in the shallow water.
+But if you want to catch the big fish,

-fish, you've got to go deeper, says David Lynch the idiosyncratic
+you've got to go deeper," says David Lynch the idiosyncratic

 filmmaker whose creations include Eraserhead, Blue Velvet,